WalletWasabi/WabiSabi/protocol.md

 ## Network Identity State Diagram

-The following diagram shows the client's state transitions for a specific circuit.
-Once a circuit reaches the terminal state the identity must no longer be used.
-If a connection is broken a new circuit may be used to submit subsequent requests related to the same input (connection confirmations, signature).
+The following diagram shows the client's state transitions for a specific identity.
+Once an identity reaches the terminal state the identity must no longer be used.
+If a connection is broken a new identity may be used to submit subsequent requests related to the same input (connection confirmations, signature).
 Therefore at most one input or output should be associated with a single network identity to avoid privacy leaks, but multiple network identities